Alan Ayckbourn: Early Writing

 The Honeymoon (1959): A play first mentioned by Alan Ayckbourn's first wife, Christine Roland, in Paul Allen's Ayckbourn biography Grinning At The Edge.
 Written after the couple's honeymoon in 1959 (probably written before the premiere of The Square Cat), the play was thought lost and Alan Ayckbourn even cast doubts as to whether he had actually even written it.
 Its existence was confirmed in 2022 when Christine Roland donated a copy to the Ayckbourn Archive.

-Mind Over Murder (circa 1959): Possibly written after his first professional commission The Square Cat premiered, this exists as both a play manuscript and a television screenplay.
+Mind Over Murder (1959): Probably written after his first professional commission The Square Cat premiered, this exists as both a play manuscript and a television screenplay.
 Alan Ayckbourn's first known attempt at writing a thriller, it follows a professor and policeman trying to discover who murdered the professor's sister.

 Lost Manuscripts